 There are a new and improved 2D drawing capabilities, which include a new Grease Pencil.
 Grease Pencil is a powerful and new 2D animation system that was added, with a native 2D grease pencil object type, modifier, and shader effects.
 In a nutshell, it helps to create a user-friendly interface for the 2D artist.

-- Dependency Graph: In blender 2.8, the core object evaluation and computation system have been rewritten.
+- Dependency Graph: In blender 2.8 beta, the core object evaluation and computation system have been rewritten.
 Blender offers better performance for modern many-core CPUs as well as for new features in the future releases.

-For more information, check out the official Blender 2.8 release notes.
+For more information, check out the official Blender 2.8 beta release notes.